MarisBurner/femnet/README.md

 # femnet
-A secure, centralized-control, for the RCC Minecraft server.
+A secure, centralized-control hybrid mesh network service for the RCC Minecraft server.
 Owned by Femcorp